fhasnur/fhasnur/README.md

 - 🚀 I'm a *web enthusiast* and enjoyed developing websites using  *javascript*.
 - 🌱 I’m currently learning about *fullstack web development*, *artificial intelligence* and everything 😅
-- ⚡ Fun fact: like something new, especially about *technology*
+- ⚡ Fun fact: like something new, especially about *technology* and like to learn visual type
 - ❤ I love coding and design

 ### 🛠 Languages and Tools